galaxyproject/galaxy-hub/src/events/2017-sacnas/index.md

 external_url:
 image: /images/logos/sacnas-no-text.jpg
 gtn: y
-contact: Camille Avestruz, Tracy Teal, Joslynn Lee, Dave Clements
+contact: Camille Avestruz, Amanda Cooksey, Tracy Teal, Joslynn Lee, Dave Clements
 ---

 ## Do you have data and don’t know where to start with analysis?